PlanterApp/planter_blog/content/posts/what-and-when-to-plant/index.md

 ### What to Plant

-Planning what to plant is as straightforward or as complicated as you would like, but the best garden is the one you’ll actually eat.
+Planning what to plant is as straightforward or as complicated as you would like, but the best garden is the one you’ll eat, or share the produce from.
 Start by thinking about:

 * Your most-used fruits, vegetables, and herbs
 * What you (and your family if applicable) enjoy eating